• Art magazine

 Image source: Vassil, CC0, via Wikimedia Commons

-As for painting, the naked woman, on the other hand, has already been shown in the French-Cantabric region of northern Spain and in the Mediterranean in rock paintings.
-In these works, female motifs are shown in the context of community scenes that represent hunting or rituals and dances.
-The Tassili N'ajjer is a good example of how women were characterized during this time by a simple, yet astonishingly realistic form of representation.
+As for the subject of painting, the naked woman, on the other hand, was already depicted in rock paintings in the French-Cantabrian region of northern Spain and in the Mediterranean.
+In these works, female motifs are represented in the context of community scenes, depicting hunting or rituals and dances.
+The Tassili n’Ajjer is a good example of how women were characterised during this time through a simple yet astonishingly realistic form of representation.

 Tassili n'ajjer (Algeria)